megalosaurus-steem/steemit-copycat-blacklist/README.md

 ## The blacklist
 ***Notes:***
-* `*` marks posts which have been edited by the author to comply with Steemit original content rules after I have commented them.
+* `*` marks posts which have been edited by the author to comply with Steemit original content rules after I have commented on them.

 ### [@darpankurani](https://steemit.com/@darpankurani)
 Reputation: **25**